Ashuradhipathi/FSD/Intro.md

 **Markup language:** A markup language is a computer language that is used to apply layout and formatting conventions to a text document.
 Markup language makes text more interactive and dynamic.
 It can turn text into images, tables, links, etc.

 **Web Page:** A web page is a document which is commonly written in HTML and translated by a web browser.
 A web page can be identified by entering an URL.
 A Web page can be of the static or dynamic type

+- _unpaired tag are also known as void tags_